-Disease bacteria, including the bubonic plague and salmonella, use needle-like "injectosomes" to inject proteins into healthy cells.
-Now, U Biology Professor Kelly Hughes and doctoral student Daniel Wee have determined that bacteria have a specific mechanism to make sure these needles are neither too long nor too short.
-This finding has significant implications for disease treatment and nanomachines, Hughes and Wee say.
+Bacteria use needle-like "injectosomes" to inject proteins into healthy cells.
+Now, Utah biologists Kelly Hughes and Daniel Wee have determined how bacteria perfectly tailor the length of these needles, with significant implications for disease treatment and nanomachines.

-Four University of Utah professors have won the Governor's Medal for Science and Technology.
-These winners include two science faculty, Distinguished Professors of Biology Phyllis Coley and Erik Jorgenson.
-Coley and Jorgenson were selected for their exceptional contributions to workforce development and STEM education in the State of Utah.
-Congratulations!
+Four University of Utah professors have won the Governor's Medal for Science and Technology, including, Distinguished Professors of Biology Phyllis Coley and Erik Jorgenson, who were selected for their exceptional contributions to workforce development and STEM education in Utah.